 John F. Dodge was the first husband of OU co-founder Matilda Dodge Wilson.
 He also was the co-founder of Dodge Brothers Motor Cars.
 The engineering building was named to honor him and his brother, Horace E. Dodge, for their contributions to automotive engineering.

 Located north of Kresge Library, the construction of the 151-foot tower was made possible by a generous gift from longtime Oakland supporters, Hugh and Nancy Elliott.
-Once complete in 2014, the structure will become the 14th carillon tower in Michigan, and only the fourth located on a university campus.
-Its 49 bells will be designed and cast by The Verdin Company of Cincinnati and the Royal Bellfoundry Petit & Fritsen of the Netherlands.
+Completed in 2014, the structure became the 14th carillon tower in Michigan, and only the fourth located on a university campus.
+Its 49 bells were designed and cast by The Verdin Company of Cincinnati and the Royal Bellfoundry Petit & Fritsen of the Netherlands.
 Learn more about the Elliott Tower.

 Elliott Hall of Business and Information Technology